53 Notable alumni of

 -

-Nick J. Mosby is an American politician from Baltimore, Maryland.
-He is the current President of the Baltimore City Council.
-First elected to serve on the City Council from 2011 to 2016, Mosby was subsequently appointed in 2017 to the Maryland House of Delegates, representing Baltimore City's 40th District.
-He was elected as Baltimore City Council President in November 2020, assuming the role in December of that year.
+Nicholas James Mosby is an American politician who was the president of the Baltimore City Council from 2020 to 2024.
+First elected to serve on the city council from 2011 to 2016, Mosby was subsequently appointed in 2017 to the Maryland House of Delegates, representing Baltimore City's 40th District.
+He was elected as Baltimore City Council president in November 2020, assuming the role in December of that year.
+Mosby ran for a second term in 2024, but was defeated in the Democratic primary by city councilmember Zeke Cohen.

 -